Provider Configuration

 |---|---|---|

-ANTHROPIC_AUTH_TOKENrather thanANTHROPIC_API_KEYfor authentication.
-When adding them in CodePilot, the system automatically handles the authentication method — you just need to enter the key provided by the respective platform.
+When adding a Chinese provider in CodePilot, the system automatically handles the authentication method — you just need to enter the key provided by the respective platform.
+Each provider card shows a direct link to obtain your API key.

 OpenRouter